mnz1988/stable-diffusion-guide/README.md

 1. Click the play button on *A: Mount your google drive* and give it access when it asks you to.
 Do the same for *B: Installation*.
 Proceed to the next step while it installs.

 1. Scroll down to *C: Settings* but don't run it yet.
 Here in **Start** you may give any name you want to your project.
 You may also change the base model for training, but we'll be using AnythingV3_fp16 as it is the foundation of all anime models.
+If you want to train with photographs you may copy the link to the [base SD 1.5 model(https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.safetensors) or the realistic model you wish to use in the end (such as [Deliberate](https://civitai.com/api/download/models/15236)).
+In that case remember to change the `model_type` to safetensors.

 1. **Creating a dataset** <a name="datasets"></a>[▲](#index)

    This is the largest part of Lora training.
-You will need to create a "dataset" of images to train with, along with corresponding text files containing tags for those images.
+You will need to create a "dataset" of images to train with, along with corresponding text files containing descriptions for those images (tags in the case of anime).

    1. Find some images online representing the character/artstyle/concept you want to convey, possibly on sites such as [safebooru](https://safebooru.org/), [gelbooru](https://gelbooru.com/) or [danbooru](https://danbooru.donmai.us/).
 You will need at least 10 images, ideally 20 or more.
 You can get hundreds of them if you want.

    1. You may tag the images yourself, which is slow and inaccurate.
-Optionally, add the [Tagger extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) to your webui, through which you can automatically scan and generate accurate tags for all of your images.
+Optionally, add the [Tagger extension](https://github.com/toriato/stable-diffusion-webui-wd14-tagger) to your webui, through which you can automatically analyze all your training images and generate accurate tags for them.

    1. Optionally add the [Tag Editor extension](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor) to your webui, through which you can quickly edit the tags of many files at once.

-   1. Once your images and their tags are ready, put them all in a folder following this structure: A folder with your project name, containing at least 1 folder in the format `repetitions_conceptname`, which each contain your images and matching tags.
+   1. Once your images and their tags are ready, put them all in a folder following this structure: A folder with your project name, containing at least 1 folder in the format `repetitions_somename`, which each contain your images and matching tags.
 Like this:

       ![Folder structure for training](https://i.imgur.com/zpbs8FB.png)

    1. Choose the number of repetitions for your dataset.
 If you have 20 images, I'd recommend at least 10 repetitions.
-Then, your inner folder should be called `10_mylora` or something similar.
+Then, your inner folder should be called `10_mynewlora` or something similar.

    1. Upload the entire parent folder into your Google Drive's `lora_training/datasets` folder.